Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different

-On the other hand, mentioned unnoticed change in $\dot \phi$ is obtained by considering a relation equivalent to Routh's one, who studied the motion in terms of geometric constants.
+On the other hand, the mentioned unnoticed change in $\dot \phi$ is obtained by considering a relation equivalent to Routh's one, who studied the motion in terms of geometric constants.
 In appendix 1, we have studied the general structure of the changes in $\dot \phi$.
 Form studies in these appendixes, it can be seen that one of the main differences between $\dot \phi$ and $\dot \psi$ is related with the sign change condition: $\dot \phi$ can change sign when $|a|>|b|$ and $\dot \psi$ can change sign when $|b|>|a|$.

-The general classification of motion type is mainly determined by nutation angular velocity and precession angular velocity.
+The general classification of motion type is mainly determined by nutation and precession angular velocities.
 This classification depends on the shapes for the locus, and by using constants of motion one can determine the type of shapes for the locus.
-We have seen that one can determine it by considering $a$, $b$, $E'$, $Mglb/a$ and $U_{eff_{min}}$ when $|b|\ne|a|$.
+We have seen that this determination can be done by considering $a$, $b$, $E'$, $Mglb/a$ and $U_{eff_{min}}$ when $|b|\ne|a|$.